Lievi77/Bioinformatics-Problems/README.md

 - Finish **only** problems 12 and 14.

 - Review all the solutions up to problem 15 (while reviewing, also do some biology notes) .
-Optimize and standarize thefile format.
+Optimize and standarize thefile format (also document each method) .

 - Start redoing the problems in C.